Updated: Feb 20

 In the picture below, you can see that the contraction of the diaphragm causes it to flatten and descend, which increases the volume of the chest cavity.
 This allows air to come into our lungs.
 Relaxation of the diaphragm makes it go back to its dome shape, which decreases the volume of the chest cavity thereby allowing us to breathe out: this is only a basic function of the diaphragm.
 For the purpose of physical training, it is important to remember that inhalation requires the contraction of the diaphragm, which causes it to descend, whereas exhalation requires relaxation or even stretching of the diaphragm.

 Our diaphragm is anatomically designed to provide both respiratory function and stability of our thorax and lumbar spine.
-Dr. Paul Hodges and his research team have found that diaphragm indeed contributes to our whole body stability during voluntary movement.
+Dr. Paul Hodges and his research team have found that the diaphragm indeed contributes to our whole body stability during voluntary movement.
 They also found that there is a trade-off between the respiratory and stability functions of the diaphragm.
 This indicates that when the diaphragm is recruited too much for the stability function, the efficiency of our breathing can be compromised.
-Well, Pavel Kolar and his research group found that people with chronic low back pain tends to show abnormal positioning and contractility of the diaphragm.
+Positioning and contractility of the diaphragm hugely affect the balance between stability and respiratory function of the diaphragm.
+Pavel Kolar and his research group reported that people with chronic low back pain tend to show abnormal positioning and contractility of the diaphragm.

 As you can see in this formula, increasing the volume can decrease the internal pressure.

 As the diaphragm pushes down into the abdominal organs, abdominal walls expand out and the pelvic floor descends a bit to create some volume within the abdominal cavity.
 However, we also don't want to expand the volume too much and too fast.
-This picture is an bird-eye view of our abdominal cavity, and the blue arrows represent the hydrostatic pressure directed outward.
-As you can see, the pressure directed towards the spine has an important role in stabilizing the spine especially during the activity that creates extensor stress to the spine such as lifting a heavy weight.
+The picture below is a bird-eye view of our abdominal cavity, and the blue arrows represent the hydrostatic pressure directed outward.
+As you can see, the pressure directed towards the spine has an important role in stabilizing the spine especially during the activity that creates extensor stress to the spine such as lifting a heavyweight.
 For this reason, our abdominal muscles should eccentrically contract as they passively lengthen so that we can maintain the optimal range of internal pressure.

-As you can see in the green arrow in the picture on the right-hand side, such eccentric activation of the abdominal walls exerts inwardly directed force into the abdominal cavity.
+As you can see in the green arrow on the right-hand side in the picture below, such eccentric activation of the abdominal walls exerts inwardly directed force into the abdominal cavity.
 The same thing happens with respect to pelvic floor muscles.
 As the pelvic floor descends to create volume, it eccentrically contracts to exert upwardly directed force into the abdominal cavity.
 So in the context of explaining core stability, intra-abdominal pressure is the net force between outwardly directed hydrostatic force and the inwardly directed force from our muscular activation.
 As you can imagine, this net force is a changing force.
 And this makes the story about breathing and core stability more interesting.
 Sometimes, the term "stability" misrepresents the image of being static, but in reality, "stability" comes from ever-changing intra-abdominal pressure that is kept within the range of a healthy amount of variability.
-So in the next section, I will talk about how our neuromuscular system controls the intra-abdominal pressure.
-Stay tuned!
+So in the next part, I will talk about how our neuromuscular system controls intra-abdominal pressure.

 Henning, S., Mangino, L. C., & Massé, J. (2017).
 Postural Restoration: A Tri-Planar Asymmetrical Framework for Understanding, Assessing, and Treating Scoliosis and Other Spinal Dysfunctions.
 Innovations in Spinal Deformities and Postural Disorders, 135.